 The Student Financial Aid Information Centre offers students assistance with all questions related to student funding.
-SFAIC also offers financial literacy programs.
-The Centre is located in the Student Financial Resources Centre in SLIR
+SFAIC also offers free money management seminars to anyone on campus.
+SFAIC also operates the Students' Union Awards program and Access Fund bursary program.
+SFAIC is located in the Financial Aid Office on the main floor of SUB.